jimiljojo/visa-slot-bot/README.md

 ![image](https://user-images.githubusercontent.com/4116653/143068961-cb532e6d-1bc7-4777-b02e-a4f56eaf3a98.png)

 4. Create a new telegram channel.
 Take a note of the username, and add it to the python script for `YOUR CHANNEL HERE` placeholder.
 This is where you will get screenshots forwarded to.
+    1. Create a new channel and select public
+    2. Type a name after https://t.me/xxxxxx ( this can be same as channelname)
+    3. Use the above name if the script

 5. Run the python script by typing `python3 tele_visa_script.py`.
 You will now get MacOS notification when a screenshot is available on the Dropbox channel with slots available.